-I take a teaspoon of St Johns Wort tincture a day throughout the winter.
+For the first few years after we moved here I used to take a teaspoon of St Johns Wort tincture a day throughout the winter, now I don’t feel I need to.
 I use it at other times if I’m feeling particularly tense, upset or overwhelmed, or if I’m spending too much time at the computer.
 I like it because it doesn’t numb the feeling, it just enables the nervous system to cope with the extra strain more effectively.
 It is a good pain reliever for pain associated with nerves, like sciatica and inflammation.
 I have used the tincture and the salve in combination for these conditions.

 It’s also good for dogs.
-I’ve given it to the girls after they’ve been spayed, it is recommended post-surgery as it helps with tissue and nerve healing.
+I’ve given it to the girls after they’ve been spayed, it is recommended post-surgery as it helps with tissue and nerve healing and back strain or injuries.
 It’s also good for anxiety caused by fireworks and hunters.

 St John’s Wort salve